Electronic Merchant Systems (EMS) Review

 Electronic Merchant Systems currently offers a standard contract that runs for 18 months, with an automatic renewal clause that renews for another 18 months.
 There’s also an early termination fee (ETF) of $595 that you’ll have to pay if you close your account while you’re still locked in your contract.
 While the standard contract form does disclose these terms, there’s no mention of them on the EMS website, and your sales agent is unlikely to divulge them unless you specifically ask about them.
 Insist on waiving the ETF before you sign your contract, and be aware that EMS probably won’t notify you when your contract auto-renews.
 Canceling also requires 90 days’ written notice, so you’ll want to plan ahead if you decide to stop using EMS.

-If $595 sounds like a lot to get out of a contract, that’s because it is.
-This fee will apply whether you break the contract after less than a month with EMS or just before the end of your contract term.
-There’s no prorating of the fee for how many months are left in your contract.
+$595 is a lot to pay for an ETF, and there’s proration based on how many months are left in your contract.
 There’s also no accounting for your sales volume.
-While it’s arguably better than getting hit with liquidated damages in addition to the ETF, the fact remains that EMS will charge you a fee that is significantly higher than the industry average if you try to break your contract and switch to a different provider.
+While it’s arguably better than getting hit with liquidated damages (which are the most expensive termination fee ever) in addition to the ETF, the fact remains that EMS will charge you a fee that is significantly higher than the industry average if you try to break your contract and switch to a different provider.
 In fact, the “industry average” is increasingly trending toward not charging an ETF at all but instead allowing month-to-month contracts that can be easily ended by either party.

 Customer Service & Technical Support